 10 Best DIY Pumpkin Crafts for Fall

 What would fall be without pumpkins?
 Why not make some awesome DIY pumpkin crafts for fall?
-I have 10 of the best ones for you.
+I have 10 best DY pumpkin crafts for fall for you.

 Yes, you can find cute pumpkins in the stores.
 Great ones are available.
 But if you are a creator, then you will want to use your crafty skills to make some custom DIY pumpkin crafts for your home.